 - Attendance at nursing conferences

-Part Six What is the Career Outlook for a Correctional Nurse?
+What is the Career Outlook for a Correctional Nurse?

-According to the BLS, in 2021, there were 3,130,600 Registered Nurses in the United States.
-By 2031, there will be a need for additional 195,400 nurses, which is an expected growth of 6%.
+According to the BLS, in 2022, there were 3,172,500 registered nurses in the United States.
+By 2032, there will be a need for an additional 177,400 nurses, which is an expected growth of 6%.

 The need for correctional nurses will continue to grow as all sites are mandated at a state and federal level to have a correctional nurse on staff.
 Most sites will have multiple nurses on staff.
 Larger facilities will staff multiple nurses during shifts and 24/7, while smaller jails may only have one nurse available during specific hours.

-Part Seven What are the Continuing Education Requirements for a Correctional Nurse?
+What are the Continuing Education Requirements for a Correctional Nurse?

 Generally, in order for an individual to renew their RN license, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.
-Each state has specific requirements and it is important to check with the board of nursing prior to applying for license renewal.
+Each state has specific requirements, and it is important to check with the board of nursing prior to applying for license renewal.

 If the RN license is part of a compact nursing license, the CEU requirement will be for the state of permanent residence.
 Some states require CEUs related to child abuse, narcotics, and/or pain management.

-Individuals that have their CCHP-RN Eligibility Certification are required to earn 18 continuing education hours annually.
+Individuals who have their CCHP-RN Eligibility Certification are required to earn 18 continuing education hours annually.
 According to the CCHP-RN website, there are two categories of continuing education.
 The CEU hours needed for recertification can also be used for RN license recertification.

 - Category 1